-In the ING Bank Śląski S.A.
-Group The Capital Management Policy at ING Bank Slaski S.A. details the process of material risk types identification, the basic elements for their quantification and capital adequacy management rules.
+In the Group the Capital Management Policy at ING Bank Slaski S.A. details the process of material risk types identification, the basic elements for their quantification and capital adequacy management rules.

-On the basis of above-mentioned document, the Group identifies the following types of risk :
+On the basis of above-mentioned document, the Group identifies the following types of risk:

-- permanently material risk the risk which, in view of the nature of the Group's business, is currently material and will be material in the future.
-The nature of the Group's business shall be understood as deposit and credit services along with related: liquidity, acting in macroeconomic environment and risk management connected with inappropriate and unreliable internal processes, people and technical systems or external events, - material risk the risk that may cause potential losses with the frequency of occurrence value qualifying it as material in line with the table below:
+• permanently material risk - the risk which, in view of the nature of the Group's business, is currently material and will be material in the future.
+The nature of the Group's business shall be understood as deposit and credit services along with related: liquidity, acting in macroeconomic environment and risk management connected with inappropriate and unreliable internal processes, people and technical systems or external events,

+• material risk - the risk that may cause potential losses with the frequency of occurrence value qualifying it as material in line with the table below:

-Risk materiality classification Potential loss (PLN) up to 0,2% of own funds from 0,2% to 1% of own funds from 1% to 5% of own funds above 5% of own funds At least once a year Non-material Material Material Material At least once in 5 years Non-material Non-material Material Material Less than once in 5 years Non-material Non-material Non-material Material
+Risk materiality classification Potential loss (PLN) up to 0.2% of own funds from 0.2% to 1% of own funds from 1% to 5% of own funds above 5% of own funds At least once a year Non-material Material Material Material At least once in 5 years Non-material Non-material Material Material Less than once in 5 years Non-material Non-material Non-material Material

-Within ICAAP in the first quarter of 2021 the Risk Materiality Assessment Workshops have taken place in the Group.
-During the Workshops the main change was on the resignation from identification of FX mortgage portfolio risk separately as no external legislation in this respect is currently underway.
-It was decided to include the legal risk arising from FX loan portfolio in the operational risk management process.
+Within ICAAP in the first quarter of 2022 the Risk Materiality Assessment Workshops have taken place in the Group.
+During the Workshops the main change was on the recognition of ESG / climate risk factors within the default and counterparty risk and aggregation of interest rate risks in the banking book within a single subcategory within market risk.
 As a result of the Workshops the risks have been assessed according to the below listing.

 Permanently material Material Immaterial

 Credit risk

 Default risk and counterparty risk

 Residual risk

 Concentration risk

 Residual value risk

 Transfer risk

-Other non-credit obligation assets ri sk
+Other non-credit obligation assets risk

 "Default" definition risk

 Market risk

-Risk of operations on financial mark ets

 FX Risk

 General and specific interest rate risk in trading books

-Interest rate risk in banking book total mismatch

-Interest rate risk in banking book convexity residual risk

-Interest rate risk in banking book residual risk (underlyin g)

-Interest rate risk in banking book option risk
+Interest rate risk in banking book

-Property investment risk and Prope rty In Own Use risk
+Property investment risk and Property Ir n Own Use risk

-Capital securities investment risk b anking book
+Capital securities investment risk bankir ig book

-Customer behaviour risk

 Business risk

 Financial result risk

 Macroeconomic risk

 Excessive leverage risk

 Liquidity and funding risk

 Operational risk

 Model risk